andrearondi/Spotify-Clustering-with-Hadoop-Spark-Jupyter/README.md

 lsof -i :8080
 ```

+If no output is printed, then the port is free and not being used by any process.
 If a port is in use, change the left side of the mapping in docker-compose.yml (e.g. use 8890:8888 for Jupyter).

 ### 3. Start the Cluster